The Historic Tale of Itr/ Attar

 In the Tuzuk-e Jahangiri, Jahangir describes an itr e Jahangir and says that “This ‘itr is a discovery which was made during my reign through the efforts of the mother of Nur-Jahan Begum.
-When she was making rose-water a scum formed on the surface of the dishes into which the hot rose-water was poured from the jugs.
+When she was making rose water a scum formed on the surface of the dishes into which the hot rose water was poured from the jugs.
 She collected this scum little by little; when much rose- water was obtained a sensible portion of the scum was collected.
-It is of such strength in perfume that if one drop be rubbed on the palm of the hand it scents a whole assembly, and it appears as if many red rosebuds had bloomed at once.
+It is of such strength in perfume that if one drop be rubbed on the palm it scents a whole assembly, and it appears as if many red rosebuds had bloomed at once.
 There is no other scent of equal excellence to it.
 It restores hearts that have gone and brings back withered souls.
-In reward for that invention, I presented a string of pearls to the inventress.
-Salma Sultan Begam, and she gave this oil the name ‘itr-i- Jahangiri.”
+As reward for that invention, I presented a string of pearls to the inventor.
+Salma Sultan Begam and she gave this oil the name ‘itr-i- Jahangiri.”